rqlite/rqlite/README.md

 ## Data API
 rqlite exposes an HTTP API allowing the database to be modified such that the changes are replicated.
 Queries are also executed using the HTTP API, though the SQLite database could be queried directly.
 Modifications go through the Raft log, ensuring only changes committed by a quorum of rqlite nodes are actually executed against the SQLite database.
 Queries do not __necessarily__ go through the Raft log, however, since they do not change the state of the database, and therefore do not need to be captured in the log.
 More on this later.

-All responses from rqlite are in the form of JSON.

 ### Writing Data
 To write data successfully to the database, you must create at least 1 table.
 To do this, perform a HTTP POST, with a `CREATE TABLE` SQL command encapsulated in a JSON array, in the body of the request.
 An example via [curl](http://curl.haxx.se/):